Wachusett Mountain (ski area)

 Wachusett Mountain is an alpine ski area in the northeastern United States, located on Mount Wachusett, in the towns of Princeton and Westminster, Worcester County, Massachusetts.
-The mountain has 25 trails served by eight lifts, including three high-speed chairlifts and four magic-carpet lifts, and a triple chairlift.
+The mountain has 27 trails served by eight lifts, including two high-speed quads, one high speed six, four magic-carpet lifts, and a triple chairlift.

 There is a bus shuttle service to and from nearby Wachusett station.

 Wachusett Mountain has 100% snow-making capacity, and also has night skiing on most of its trails.
 The mountain is located in the central part of Massachusetts, with the closest major city being Worcester.